Find Trade Colleges

 Most Popular California Trade Schools for a Bachelor's in Engineering-Related Fields

-Our analysis found Stanford University to be the most popular school for engineering-related fields students who want to pursue a bachelor’s degree in California.
+Our 2023 rankings named Stanford University the most popular school in California for engineering-related fields students working on their bachelor’s degree.
 Located in the large suburb of Stanford, Stanford is a private not-for-profit school with a fairly large student population.

 Women make up 39% of the engineering-related fields majors at the school.

-A rank of #2 on this year’s list means Art Center College of Design is a great place for engineering-related fields students working on their bachelor’s degree.
-Located in the midsize city of Pasadena, Art Center College of Design is a private not-for-profit school with a small student population.
+The in-demand bachelor’s degree programs at Art Center College of Design helped the school earn the #2 place on this year’s ranking of the most popular engineering-related fields schools in California.
+Located in the medium-sized city of Pasadena, Art Center College of Design is a private not-for-profit college with a small student population.

 Women make up 53% of the engineering-related fields majors at the school.